Sweet, Gooey, Creamy, Roasted Banana Pudding

 Blending Flavors and Mason jars:

 I like to make my roasted banana pudding the day before, letting it sit overnight.
 It blends the flavors and makes the Nilla Wafers soft giving them that perfect consistency.
-I’ve eaten my share of the banana pudding out of Mason jars, for some reason Mason jars seem to be the food/beverage vessel of choice south of the Mason Dixon line.
-They are used for anything from moonshine to banana pudding, to salads to iced tea.
-Ever heard of Peach Pie served in a Mason jar?
-If not, I recommend you to visit the South where everything is darling and someone is always getting their heart blessed, and where the term, “Bless your heart” can have many different meanings!
+I’ve eaten my share of the banana pudding out of Mason jars; for some reason, Mason jars seem to be the food/beverage vessel of choice south of the Mason-Dixon line.
+They are used for anything from moonshine to banana pudding to salads, to iced tea.

 Roasted banana pudding

-2. Bananas are one of the most popular fruits in the American diet.
+• They’re one of the most popular fruits in the American diet.

 Roasted banana pudding